ovidiocbba/mysql/README.md

 -- Show the structure of the "products" table to understand its current columns DESCRIBE products;

--- Add a new column "coffe_origin" to the "products" table ALTER TABLE products
+-- Add a new column "coffee_origin" to the "products" table ALTER TABLE products
-ADD COLUMN coffe_origin VARCHAR(30);
+ADD COLUMN coffee_origin VARCHAR(30);
 ```
 <div align="right">
   <strong>